rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: Kubernetes recently added <strong>auto-scaling</strong> based on metrics API measurement of demand.
 Before that, Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.

+### Kublet

-<strong>Kublet</strong> constantly compares the status of pods against what is declared in yaml files, and starts or deletes pods as necessary to meet the request.
+A <strong>Kublet</strong> agent program within each node constantly compares the status of pods against what is declared in yaml files, and starts or deletes pods as necessary to meet the request.

-This Kublet is automatically installed.
+This Kublet is automatically installed when they are <strong>created</strong>.

-Each <strong>kubelet</strong> is the "control pane" that runs its node.
+Each <strong>kubelet</strong> is called the "control pane" that runs nodes under its control.
 Restarting Kublet itself depends on the operating system (Monit on Debian or systemctl on systemd-based systems).

+### Master node

 Nodes are joined to the master node using the <strong>kubeadm join</strong> command.